oracle/docker-images/OracleDatabase/SingleInstance/charts/oracle-db/README.md

 # Oracle Database
 [Oracle](http://www.oracle.com)
-Database Server 19c is an industry leading relational database server.
+Database 19c is an industry leading relational database server.

 ## Getting started
 A Helm chart is used for packaging the deployment yamls to simplify install in Kubernetes.
 The chart is available at [charts/oracle-db](./) directory.